ajanicij/hashnode-code/2023-10-15-ls/ls-rs/README.md

-Finally we have all the elements we need to implement a mini version of ls command in Rust.
+Finally, we have all the elements we need to implement a mini version of ls command in Rust.

 Function main delegates to run.
 We do this in order to catch any errors